Hall-effect thruster: Plasma physics

+The ideal thrust associated with the ion beam $T \approx \dot{m}_i v_i$, where $\dot{m}_i$ is the ion mass flow rate.
+In practice, the thrust is reduced by losses such as beam divergence, incomplete propellant utilization, multiply charged ions, wall losses, and electron current that reaches the anode without contributing to thrust.

 Propellants

+Hall thrusters commonly use noble-gas propellants because they are chemically inert, can be stored as compressed gases, and do not require vaporization before use.
+Xenon has traditionally been preferred because its high atomic mass and relatively low ionization energy reduce ionization losses and support efficient thrust production.
+Lower-cost alternatives, including krypton and argon, have become attractive for large satellite constellations, where propellant price and supply can matter as much as peak thruster efficiency.
+Mercury has also been used experimentally, as it is heavier than xenon or krypton, cheap, and efficient to store in liquid form.

 Xenon

 Xenon has been the typical choice of propellant for many electric propulsion systems, including Hall thrusters.
 Xenon propellant is used because of its high atomic weight and low ionization potential.
 Xenon is relatively easy to store, and as a gas at spacecraft operating temperatures does not need to be vaporized before usage, unlike metallic propellants such as bismuth.
 Xenon's high atomic weight means that the ratio of energy expended for ionization per mass unit is low, leading to a more efficient thruster.

 Krypton

 Krypton is another choice of propellant for Hall thrusters.
 Xenon has an ionization potential of 12.1298 eV, while krypton has an ionization potential of 13.996 eV.
 This means that thrusters utilizing krypton need to expend a slightly higher energy per mole to ionize, which reduces efficiency.
 Additionally, krypton is a lighter ion, so the unit mass per ionization energy is further reduced compared to xenon.
-However, xenon can be more than ten times as expensive as krypton per kilogram, making krypton a more economical choice for building out satellite constellations like that of SpaceX's Starlink V1, whose original Hall thrusters were fueled with krypton.
+However, xenon can be more than ten times as expensive as krypton per kilogram, making krypton a more economical choice for building out satellite constellations like that of SpaceX's Starlink V1, whose original Hall thrusters used krypton.